Potato or Sweet Potato Shepherd’s Pie Recipe Print

 - In a large skillet or frying pan over medium heat cook the ground beef until browned and then add the onion, garlic and carrots and cook until tender.
 Add the peas, corn and tomato paste (or tomato sauce) and Worcestershire sauce.
 Simmer for a few more minutes stirring up any brown bits from the bottom of the pan.

 - If making the regular potato version add the thyme.
-If making the sweet potato version add the ciannamon, nutmeg and allspice.
+If making the sweet potato version add the cinnamon, nutmeg and allspice.

 - Place the meat mixture into a 2 litre (8 cup) casserole pan or into several smaller casserole dishes or pie plates depending on how much you need for your family.